JamesLane97/aws-tf-slack-alerts-lambda/README.md

 ## Architecture

 The architecture of this project includes:
-- AWS RDS and ECS services
-- CloudWatch Alarms for monitoring specific metrics
+- CloudWatch Alarms for monitoring specific metrics of RDS and ECS services
 - SNS topics for alert notifications
-- Lambda function to handle SNS messages and forward them to Slack
+- Python Lambda function to handle SNS messages and forward them to Slack

 ## Terraform Configuration